On This Page

 Rent a City Bike

 Cycling is how locals actually get around.
-Use the Bycyklen e-bike system (roughly DKK 30 per hour pay-as-you-go) or rent a classic bike from a shop for about DKK 75–150 per day.
+Use the Bycyklen e-bike system (roughly $4.71 / 30 kr per hour pay-as-you-go) or rent a classic bike from a shop for about $12–$24 / 75 kr–149 kr per day.
 Stick to the dedicated bike lanes, signal clearly, and never ride on the pavement.
 Easy routes include along the harbour, out to the beach at Amager Strand, or across the bridges to Christiania and the islands.

 Christiania Free Town

 Christiania is a semi-autonomous community in former army barracks—murals, workshops and cafés make it a fascinating, if controversial, part of the city.
 Entry is free but remember you're in a residential neighbourhood, not an amusement park.
-You'll see open cannabis trade in and around Pusher Street even though it's illegal in Denmark; we don't recommend buying or using it and police do carry out raids.
-Respect the local rules, especially the strict ban on photography on Pusher Street, and keep your camera away from any dealers.
+Note that Pusher Street's open cannabis market was dismantled by residents in April 2024; cannabis remains illegal in Denmark and we don't recommend buying or using it.
+Police carry out raids.
+Respect local rules, be cautious with photography especially around any illicit activity, and treat it as a residential community.

 Strøget Shopping & Latin Quarter